 1946: At eight o'clock this evening, radio station WEVD will broadcast the news in Yiddish.

 1946: At 8:15 pm radio station WEVD will broadcast a program called "The Jewish Philosopher"

 1946: Dr. Nahum Goldman, Rabbi Stephen Wise, Rabbi Abba Hillel Silver and Louis Lipsky are scheduled to meet with President Truman today "to describe the situation in Palestine and to talk over the implementation of the Presidential recommendation for entrance of 100,000 Jews into the territory."

-1947: Birthdate of Larry David.
-This actor, writer and producer is best known for his work on Seinfeld" and his own HBO show.
+1947: Birthdate of Larry David, the actor, writer and producer best known for his work on Seinfeld" and his own HBO show.

 1948: Birthdate of German born (his parents were really Poles) Canadian cinema actor Saul Rubinek.

 1948: Seventy-two year old Milton Wallenstein, the youngest child of Esther Hellman Wallenstein, the founding president of the Hebrew Infant Asylum passed away today.